dapr/dapr/CONTRIBUTING.md

 git commit -s -m 'This is my commit message'
 ```

-Each Pull Request is checked  whether or not commits in a Pull Request do contain a valid Signed-off-by line.
+Each Pull Request is checked to ensure commits contain a valid Signed-off-by line.

 #### I didn't sign my commit, now what?!